Review: The Vivo V11 is a decent middle-ground smartphone (Updated)

 Personally, I prefer using 3DMark’s benchmarking tests since the reports are generally easier to understand.
-On top of that, it’s especially useful for comparing devices with similar specs.
-You’re welcome to disagree, but enough about that.
-Let’s get into it.
+On top of that, it’s especially useful for comparing devices with the mainstream models.

-In the V11’s case, I decided to go with the recommended Sling Shot Extreme test, which is supposedly a better fit for more “high-end” smartphones as compared to the Ice Storm test.
+For the V11, I decided to go with the Sling Shot Extreme test, which is better suited for “higher-tier” smartphones than Ice Storm.

 So how did the V11 fare?

 For all the power that the V11 is touted to have, it appears that although the V11 performs better than 42% of phones, it is absolutely outclassed by a lot of its mainstream competitors such as the Google Pixel 2 and the Samsung Galaxy S9.